Blog > Ecommerce

 Achieving a Negative Cash Conversion Cycle

 E-commerce retailers like Amazon and Walmart have massive scale and bargaining power that allows them to achieve a negative cash conversion cycle.
-This simply means collecting payments from customers before their own payments to suppliers and vendors come due.
+This simply means collecting payments from customers before their own payments to suppliers and vendors come due, resulting in less time that working capital is tied up in business operations.

-Moving to a negative cash conversion cycle typically revolves around these three areas:
+Moving to a negative cash conversion cycle typically revolves around these areas:

 1. Extending Payment Terms with Suppliers